memo33/sc4pac-tools/README.md

 The metadata is added in terms of .yaml files.
 See the [commented example](channel-testing/yaml/templates/package-template-basic.yaml) and the [empty template](channel-testing/template-empty.yaml).

+# Uninstalling

+- First, remove all installed packages from your plugins folder.
+Either:
+  1. run `sc4pac remove --interactive` and select everything, or
+  2. delete every folder named `*.sc4pac` from your plugins folder, or
+  3. delete the entire plugins folder.
+- Optionally, delete the cache folder.
+  (In case you forgot its location, it is saved in the file `sc4pac-plugins.json`, which you can open with a text editor.)
+- Finally, delete the folder containing the sc4pac program files.

 # Build instructions